Glossaryck/macos-thinkpad-x201/README.md

 # macos-thinkpad-x201
-Mac OS X on a ThinkPad X201?
+(Underdevelopment) Mac OS X on a ThinkPad X201?